httpool/fig-standards/accepted/PSR-2-coding-style-guide.md

 - Opening parentheses for control structures MUST NOT have a space after them, and closing parentheses for control structures MUST NOT have a space before.

+- Short array syntax MUST be used.
+If array is split across multiple lines, long array syntax MUST be used.

 ### 1.1.
 Example

 This example encompasses some of the rules below as a quick overview: